 To me it was something of a sacrilege to falsify the past; to whitewash it was to render it sterile.

-Recommended Age Group: Strictly read it if your free.
-It will look good if you greying and curled up in an armchair, or read it with someone who has real life stories to tell about the time.
-Catch hold of them grandparents right now!
+Recommended Age Group: Strictly read it if you’re free.
+It will look good if you greying and curled up in an armchair, or read it with someone who has real-life stories to tell about the time.
+Catch hold of them, grandparents, right now!

 *Feature Image Courtesy: AbeBooks